 Tradestation

-- There is a decent guide on how to learn coding and the learning curve is not very steep.
+- There is a decent guide on how to learn to code, and the learning curve is not very steep.

 Multicharts